- Trip Styles

 - Contact Us

-Traveling in the famed Palace on Wheels is one of the most memorable ways to explore India’s stately splendour.
+Travelling in the famed Palace on Wheels is one of the most memorable ways to explore India’s stately splendour.
 Unquestionably it’s an unparalleled experience to ride the replica carriages refurbished to look like the original saloons of the Maharajas, the erstwhile rulers of India.
 The Palace on Wheels is one of India’s most fascinating sojourns covering the pink state capital, Jaipur, the golden citadel, Jaisalmer, the blue city of Jodhpur, the National Park Ramthambhor; the symbol of chivalry, Chittaurgarh, romantic city of Lakes Udaipur, the bird sanctuary Bharatpur and the mughal capital, Agra before returning to Delhi.

 Day 1- Wednesday